 Work on the representation of uncertainties in data assimilation can improve the seamlessness of the prediction from initial state to short-range and medium-range forecasts in three ways: firstly, by developing a consistent representation of model uncertainties for the EDA and the ensemble forecasts.
 This aspect could be further strengthened by initialising the random fields used in the model error representation of the ensemble forecasts from their state in the EDA at initial time.
-Secondly, by starting the ensemble forecasts directly from an EDA instead of re-centring the initial conditions on the HRES analysis (Lang et al., 2015).
+Secondly, by starting the ensemble forecasts directly from an EDA instead of re-centring the initial conditions on the unperturbed high-resolution analysis (Lang et al. 2015).
 Thirdly, improvements in the description of the sources of uncertainty in the EDA may lead to a reduced need for singular vector initial perturbations, this could pave the way for creating an ensemble prediction system that starts directly from the EDA without a need for further additional or inflated initial perturbations and yet still exhibiting a good calibration of the ensemble spread.

-7.2 Alternatives for representing model uncertainties
+7.2.
+Alternatives for representing model uncertainties

 Across the research community and NWP centres additional methods to represent model uncertainties are pursued.
-Broadly speaking, they fall into four categories: (i) multi-model and multi-parametrization, (ii) schemes that account for the stochasticity of the subgrid-scale forcing for a given resolved-scale state, (iii) flow-independent additive perturbations or multiplicative inflation informed by data assimilation, (iv) ensemble postprocessing/calibration techniques.
+A short overview follows, which for the sake of brevity cannot be comprehensive.
+Broadly speaking, the alternatives fall into four categories: (i) multi-model and multi-parametrization, (ii) schemes that account for the stochasticity of the subgrid-scale forcing for a given resolved-scale state, (iii) flow-independent additive perturbations or multiplicative inflation informed by data assimilation, (iv) ensemble postprocessing/calibration techniques.

-(i) Multi-model and multi-parametrization A pragmatic way of accounting for model uncertainty is to construct ensembles with members that use different numerical models (Iversen et al., 2011; Weisheimer et al., 2011) or different parametrizations for physical processes.
-The global ensemble forecasts at Environment Canada, Météo-France and the regional US Air-force Weather Agency ensemble employ such a "multi-physics" approach (Berner et al., 2011; Charron et al., 2010; Descamps et al., 2015).
+(i) Multi-model and multi-parametrization A pragmatic way of accounting for model uncertainty is to construct ensembles with members that use different numerical models (Iversen et al. 2011; Weisheimer et al. 2011) or different parametrizations for physical processes.
+The global ensemble forecasts at Environment Canada, Météo-France and the regional US Air-force Weather Agency ensemble employ such a "multi-physics" approach (Berner et al. 2011; Charron et al. 2010; Descamps et al. 2015).
 Using different models or different physics parametrizations can increase ensemble spread but the sampling of uncertainty is discrete and some of the spread increase is simply due to different model biases, which is not desirable as different biases can lead to a clustering of members by model or by parametrization scheme.
 For instance, in the Canadian ensemble prediction system, some members use the Kain-Fritsch convection scheme and others the Kuo convection scheme.
-For some variables, e.g. 250 hPa temperature in the tropics this leads to a noticeable bi-modality of the ensemble distribution with all members using the Kuo scheme being colder than the members using the Kain-Fritsch scheme (Separovic et al., 2016).
+For some variables, e.g. 250 hPa temperature in the tropics this leads to a noticeable bi-modality of the ensemble distribution with all members using the Kuo scheme being colder than the members using the Kain-Fritsch scheme (Separovic et al. 2016).
 Related to multi-parametrization approaches are parameter perturbations that are fixed in time and space.
-The LAM ensemble of DWD follows this approach to represent model uncertainties (Theis et al., 2016; Gebhardt et al., 2011).
+The limited-area model ensemble of the German Weather Service (DWD) follows this approach to represent model uncertainties (Theis et al. 2016; Gebhardt et al. 2011).
 Similar to a multi-physics ensemble, members are not exchangeable and are likely to exhibit different biases.
 Some members may be on average considerably less skilfull than others.

 (ii) Schemes accounting for subgrid-scale stochasticity Plant and Craig (2008) introduced a stochastic scheme for deep convection based on the Kain-Fritsch scheme.
-Separovic et al. (2016) reported tests that extended this work to a stochastic version of the Tiedtke-Bechtold scheme, which is the convection scheme used in the IFS (Bechtold et al., 2008).
-The results indicated that the scheme introduces white noise at the grid-scale that does not show significant upscale growth compared to perturbations from SPPT.
+Separovic et al. (2016) reported tests that extended this work to a stochastic version of the Tiedtke-Bechtold scheme, which is the convection scheme used in the IFS (Bechtold et al. 2008).
+The results indicated that the scheme introduces white noise at the grid-scale that does not show signficant upscale growth compared to perturbations from SPPT.